Infymus/OFIBridgeTest/README.md

 * Configure Connection Strings: Modify the `AppSettings.json` file to enter your connection strings and Oracle-specific settings.
 The `DownloadDirectory` is where Chrome will place the Java JNLP file.
 Ensure that the user account running the tests (both locally and on a build server) has read and write access to this directory.

-* Configure Connection Strings: Modify the AppSettings.json file to enter your connection strings and Oracle-specific settings.
-The DownloadDirectory is where Chrome will place the Java JNLP file.
-Ensure that the user account running the tests (both locally and on a build server) has read and write access to this directory.

 * **Create User Secrets**: Create a user secrets file and configure it as needed for sensitive information.

 * Set up Azure DevOps Pipeline: In Azure DevOps, create a new pipeline and point it to the source code repository.